veloek/php-rest/README.md

 .htaccess
 ---------

 phpREST depends on having a ``.htaccess`` in the root folder of your web services (the folder where example.php is).
 This is because we are using slashes in the url while there are noe actual folders, which requires some url rewriting.
 You need to enable ``mod_rewrite`` in apache (which is easy in some linux distros: ``a2enmod rewrite``) for this to work.
+If you are using another web server than apache, I must ask you to find the solution to this part on your own.
 ```
 # Rewrite rule to enable use of forward slash
 RewriteEngine on